Where to Begin: Efficient Pretraining via Subnetwork Selection and Distillation: Introduction

 A common strategy to reduce pretraining cost is to leverage open-weight LLMs as teachers.
 For instance, \citet{team2025gemma} used knowledge distillation to train the Gemma~3 family.
 This idea can be pushed further by warm-starting students from non-random initializations derived from their teachers. \citet{muralidharan2024compact} demonstrated this by pruning a teacher model and refining it through distillation, while the smaller variants of Llama~3.2 \citep{meta2024llama3.2} were similarly obtained using a combination of pruning and distillation.

 Unfortunately, most existing efforts in this space are closed-source, making them difficult to reproduce and extend.
 While the evidence so far suggests that teacher models can greatly improve the efficiency of SLM pretraining, the underlying mechanisms remain poorly understood.
 In this work, we present the first systematic open-source study of \textit{warm-starting student models from larger teachers for pretraining}.
-Our contributions are: \begin{itemize} \item \textbf{Sub-network initialization.} We propose a new warm-starting strategy that extracts high-quality sub-networks from pretrained teachers.
-The smaller variants (around 410M parameters) require $1.53\times$ fewer tokens of pretraining than a comparable Pythia-410M model to achieve the same validation perplexity, and $3.54\times$ fewer tokens when knowledge distillation is employed.
-Larger variants achieve higher speed-ups, with models comparable to Pythia-1B requiring 2.09$\times$ and 5.11$\times$ fewer tokens using pretraining and distillation, respectively, and models comparable to Pythia-2.8B requiring a meager 9.2$\times$ fewer tokens with pretraining.
+Our contributions are:

+\begin{itemize} \item \textbf{Sub-network initialization.} We propose a new warm-starting strategy that extracts high-quality sub-networks from pretrained teachers.
+The smaller variants (around 410M parameters) require $1.71\times$ fewer FLOP of pretraining than a comparable Pythia-410M model to achieve the same validation perplexity.
+Larger variants achieve higher speed-ups, with models comparable to Pythia-1B requiring 1.75$\times$ fewer FLOP using pretraining, and models comparable to Pythia-2.8B requiring $5.16\times$ fewer FLOP during pretraining (see Appendix \ref{appendix:search-cost} for details).
 We also analyze how different search spaces and extraction strategies affect downstream performance.